WesleyKlop/RatchetChat/README.md

 # Run the server!
 bin/server
 ```
 You should now be able to chat by visiting $webroot.
-Make sure you have port forwarded the APP_PORT in your router
+Make sure you have port forwarded the APP_PORT in your router if you want to use this from outside your network.

+## TODO

+* Create a way for users to register when using the Db authenticator.
+* A backend management page for admins.
+* User classes.
+* An app icon.
+* A better name!

 ## Contributing